Diet & Weight Loss

 You get headaches

 Your brain needs carbs for maximum function.
 Your blood sugar drops when you cut carbs and, as a result, you frequently get headaches.
 An occasional headache is normal, but having them every day is a sign you may need some more carbs in your day.
 Gorin recommends eating a snack or meal every three to five hours.
 “This will help prevent blood sugar dipping and that ‘hangry’ feeling from coming on.”
 She recommends having sliced veggies and guacamole as a snack.
+If you’re on a low-carb diet, these are the 15 best Atkins diet foods you can eat.

 You feel bloated